SmartTokenLabs/TokenScript/doc/design_paper.md

 ### The problems of legacy tokens

-The commonly used tokens on Ethereum put everything in a smart contract on a chain and often rely on a hosted DApp to access its functions.
+Early public blockchain projects attempted to implement both token logic and business process into smart contracts.
+Using an online retail project as an example, such a smart contract would not only process an order but also manages the inventory.
+The token transaction logic, like under what condition the transaction is valid, is tied with business process, like checking inventory.
+This method is, naturally, inherited from the way people build websites.

+Using an analogy to demonstrate the inappropriate method, suppose an IKEA manager decides to format the furniture sales contract to include information like which aisle a patron should go to fetch the furniture package, would it work in real life?
+Of course not, the contract would have to be modified too many times to reflect Ikea warehouse management; which aisle has the product has no impact on the validity of the trade.

 We argue that this method is not suitable for creating a frictionless market and integrating the web.
-Fulfilling the challenges with the conventional token model is difficult, often nearly impossible, while it adds complexity and causing scalability, interoperability and security issues.
+Fulfilling the challenges with the conventional token model is difficult, often nearly impossible, while it adds complexity and causing scalability, interoperability and security issues:

 **Richness: Bundling a token with business logic, trust relationship and transactions rules**